FS5c-013.3 S1-5004

 Middle Die Stage Reverse

-When the reverse die break is present it is a good diagnostic for FS5c-013.3, but early die stages without the strong die break exist.
+When the reverse die break is present it may be diagnostic for FS5c-013.3, but early die stages without the strong die break exist.
+Additionally, this reverse appears paired with a different obverse which is not an 1883/2, pictured here.

 For reference, here are pictures of the full obverse and reverse of FS5c-013.3.